Amaanxn/Amaanxn/README.md

 - 👀 I’m interested in gaming
 - 🌱 I’m currently learning web devlopment
 - 😄 Pronouns: Male
-- ⚡ Fun fact: I love play Cricket
+- ⚡ Fun fact: I love to play Cricket

 <!---
 Amaanxn/Amaanxn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.